-A Thanksgiving-worthy soup blends tangy, sweet apples with mellow butternut squash; cumin, coriander, ginger, and cayenne add vibrant flavors.
+A Thanksgiving-worthy soup blends tangy, sweet apples with mellow butternut squash.
+Meanwhile cumin, coriander, ginger, and cayenne add vibrant flavors.

 Melt butter in a large saucepan over medium heat.
 Add onion; cook, stirring occasionally, until it begins to soften, about 4 minutes.
 Add squash, and cook, stirring occasionally, until soft, about 10 minutes.

 Add apples, salt, cumin, coriander, ginger, cayenne, black pepper, stock, and the water (just enough to cover).
 Bring to a boil.
 Reduce to a simmer, and cook until vegetables are very soft, about 30 minutes.